harvard-library/ecru/Installation.md

 The current configuration is built using ant ( https://ant.apache.org/ ) and deployed as a .war file to a tomcat instance.
+The build.xml is at **ecru/build.xml**

 The underlying **solr 4** instance is currently incorporated into the built .war file.